 A. On a quarter to quarter basis, the prices of items can be impacted by a number of factors including exchange rates, supply constraints, specials (being introduced or withdrawn), natural disasters and seasonal patterns.
 These factors cannot always be readily quantified but they can have a real impact on the price of the items selected in the basket, so their impact can also be seen in the CPI.

 Q. Is the CPI seasonally adjusted?

 A. No, the headline CPI is not seasonally adjusted because it is never revised (apart from exceptional circumstances).
-However, the ABS produces an analytical series, 'All groups CPI, seasonally adjusted' which is calculated by applying seasonal adjustment to the expenditure class components of the CPI which are found to be seasonal, and then aggregates the seasonally adjusted and non–seasonally adjusted components, using the weighting pattern at the weighted average of eight capital cities level.
-As the seasonal adjustment process will be based on concurrent seasonal adjustment, the All groups CPI, seasonally adjusted estimates will be subject to revision.
-More information about seasonal adjustment can be found in Information Paper: Seasonal Adjustment of Consumer Price Indexes, 2011 (cat. no. 6401.55.003).
+However, the ABS produces an analytical series, 'All groups CPI, seasonally adjusted' which is calculated by applying seasonal adjustment to the expenditure class components of the CPI which are found to be seasonal, and then aggregates the seasonally adjusted and non-seasonally adjusted components, using the weighting pattern at the weighted average of eight capital cities level.
+As the seasonal adjustment process is based on concurrent seasonal adjustment, the All groups CPI, seasonally adjusted estimates will be subject to revision.
+More information about seasonal adjustment can be found in Information Paper: Seasonal Adjustment of Consumer Price Indexes, 2011 (cat. no. 6401.0.55.003).

 Q. What is the difference between the "headline inflation" and the "underlying inflation" reported in the media?

 A. The ABS publishes "headline inflation", the All Groups CPI, weighted average of eight capital cities as well as a range of sub components and analytical measures.
 Two of these analytical trend measures, the Trimmed mean and Weighted median, are commonly termed "underlying inflation".